 The primary purpose of maintaining Tsuiki was to handle the major repairs to aircraft that could be sent back.
 The work facilities were much better and it was much easier to secure parts and supplies.

 Life at Suwon was much different than Kimpo.
 I suppose that partly it was due to the fact that the war was much further north of us now.
 Things were much more relaxed.
 That doesn't mean that it was dull and lazy.
 Not by any means.
-The Fighter Squadrons were flying constantly and of course there were accidents to investigate.
+The Fighter Squadrons were flying constantly and of course there were accidents (planes being shot up) to investigate.
 It kept us busy.

 After months of eating outside or in tents a nice new metal mess hall was constructed.
 I do not remember the cause, but in December of 1951 it burned to the ground.
 A great loss in the dead of winter.
 I have posted some pictures of the fire on the Photo page.

 Big Change!
 In November of 1951 the 51st started the changeover from the old F-80's to F-86E's.
-At last we would be better equipped to do battle with the North Koreans.
+At last we would be better equipped to do battle with the North Koreans with their M-15's.
 The last operation with the F-80's occurred on 20 November 1951.
 After the F-80's had received final maintenance they were transferred out of the wing by the end of the month.
+They would go to the South Korean Air Force.
 The 51st became operational with the F-86's on 1 December 1951.
 Our next problem would be parts and maintenance personnel.
 The new people coming in were already trained on the F-86, but the current guys were having to catch up.

 The 25th Squadron received the first 20 F-86's and the 16th received the next 19 followed by a one and one allocation.
 The 25th flew the first mission with the F-86's.